THE Royal Hotel at the corner of Abercrombie and Codrington Streets, Darlington, like many Sydney pubs, struggled to survive through the war years.

 - Spent 25 of her own clothing coupons for material for a quilt and matching curtains for one single room.

 - Bought new beds (£12/12/-each) and mattresses for three of the single rooms.

 “Reason that I am in difficul-ties is that the linen stocks were badly depleted and many of the bedrooms unfurnished and unused when I came here,” Mrs. Wilkins said.

 “I never dreamed that I would have any trouble getting new linen.”

 In the meantime, the hotel is barely paying its way, because with the beer shortage the bar is closed three days a week.
-The Royal Hotel is a three-storey building, some of the empty rooms are 18ft. by 18ft.
+The Royal Hotel is a three-storey building, some of the empty rooms are 18 feet by 18 feet.